What Is Community Science?

 Enhance Your Habitat for Learning!

-Bird Count and Bioblitz! offer fun and engaging introductions to wildlife and habitats for children in preschool through fifth grade.
+The Great Pollinator Count, Bioblitz!, and Bird Count offer fun and engaging introductions to wildlife and habitats for children in preschool through fifth grade.
 Because many of the animals featured are visible in multiple habitats, they are a perfect focus for nature study in your classroom and beyond.

 Literacy Create a cozy habitat in a corner of your classroom with pillows, scarves, and bean bag chairs.
-Arrange books about wildlife, plush animals, and games such as bird bingo in inviting groupings.
+Provide wildlife stories, field guides, posters, and survey tally cards (available on educator resource pages), plush and plastic animals, and games such as bird bingo in inviting groupings.

 Art Set up an art table with animal images and drawing and collage materials.
 If you have a window bird feeder, provide clipboards with paper and drawing implements for sketching your bird visitors.

-Music Play CDs or smart speakers with nature sounds, including bird and frog calls, in the classroom, or provide a listening corner with headphones.
-Display bird books or cards with audio for children to practice bird and frog song or call identification.
+Music Play CDs or smart speakers with nature sounds, including insect, bird, and frog calls or provide a listening corner with headphones.
+Display books or cards with audio for children to practice animal song or call identification.

-Science and Technology Have children design and create class bird feeders to hang outside your windows.
-Or make individual feeders out of pine cones by tying yarn at the top, spreading peanut or soy butter over the surface, then rolling in bird seed.
+Science and Technology Have children design and create a pollinator garden outside their classroom or bird feeders to hang in areas adjacent to school Or make feeders out of pine cones by tying yarn at the top, spreading peanut or soy butter over the surface, then rolling in bird seed to attract squirrels, birds, and other wildlife.

-Mathematics Hang a bird tally sheet near a bird viewing window or window feeder, and encourage children to make a mark in the appropriate box whenever they see a bird.
+Mathematics Display a bird tally sheet near a viewing window or window feeder, and encourage children to make a mark in the appropriate box whenever they see a bird.
 Create tally sheets with images of local wildlife to use on nature walks around the school.
+Tally sheets for all three books are available under Book-Specific Resources.

-Dance Retell the story of Bird Count or Bioblitz! through movement.
-Show the illustrations of birds and other animals, give movement prompts, allowing children to add their own ideas.
+Dance Retell the story of The Great Pollinator Count, Bioblitz! or Bird Count through movement.
+Show the illustrations of insects, birds, and other animals and give movement prompts, allowing children to add their own ideas.
 Play lively music and have children dance freely.
 (Activity provided by Connie Bergstein Dow.)